wpmetabox/docsv2/docs/tutorials/create-subscription-form-connect-to-mailchimp.md

 We’re going to use the [MB Frontend Submission](https://metabox.io/plugins/mb-frontend-submission/) extension of Meta Box to create a subscription form and connect it with an email marketing service - Mailchimp to manage and send emails fast and easily.

-## Before getting started
+## Preparation

 We need to install the following tools:

 * [Meta Box](https://metabox.io): to have a framework to create a custom post type and custom fields for the form.
 It’s free and available on [wordpress.org](https://wordpress.org/plugins/meta-box).
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have an UI in the back-end to create custom fields for the form.
 * [MB Frontend Submission](https://metabox.io/plugins/mb-frontend-submission/): to display custom fields on the front-end as a form.
 * [MB Custom Post Type & Custom Taxonomy](https://metabox.io/plugins/custom-post-type/): to create a custom post type for the form, each submitted form will be a post.

 Finally, you need to have a Mailchimp account.
 In case you haven’t had it, go [here](https://login.mailchimp.com/) to create a new one.